darixsamani/autora-web-site/README.md

 # autora-web-site
-this is my firts repository for learn git and githud
+this is my firts repository to learn git and githud